“You could never trivialize pussy | but a bum nigga like you would try it.”

 Cannabis websites and apps are loaded with brand ads of women posing suggestively – channeling Ms. Bellum (you’re too young if you don’t know, but here’s a picture) – to persuade people into buying clothes, bongs, and grinders.
 More recently, shoutout to Dan Blizerian, this:

-With so many ads similar to this displayed across the public, you’d think the cannabis industry is primarily male-centric.
+With so many ads similar to this displayed across the public (like Cannafornia), you’d think the cannabis industry is primarily male-centric.
 Nothing could be further from the truth.
 Women are increasingly becoming entrepreneurs and consumers in the cannabis market, making up 20% of business owners and 27% of executives.

 Outside of cannabis, women are responsible for 85% of all consumer purchases through a combination of their buying power and influence.
 We have a multiplier effect.
 Even when we aren’t paying for ourselves, we are often the gatekeepers behind someone else’s purchase.
 We’re not just buying for ourselves.
 Our purchasing decisions directly affect everyone in the home as well as everyday household activities such as cleaning, preparing meals, and doing laundry.